Faster commutes in Oakland County—rollout underway for U-M-designed traffic flow system

 Registration for the second cohort of students is open through June 30th, 2025.

-Connected and automated vehicle (CAV) technologies are among the most critical and exciting areas of research in
+Connected and automated vehicle (CAV) technologies are among the most critical and exciting areas of research in all of engineering today,

 Continue Reading »